4 Ways to Create Memorable Personal Learning Moments for Students

 Encourage reflection before response

-Go ahead and ask some tough questions.
-Then give some time for consideration.
-A sure-fire way to prompt deep thinking—and personal learning—is to give students time to reflect on challenging questions.
+Go ahead and ask some tough questions, and then give some time for consideration.
+A sure-fire way to prompt deep thinking and personal learning is to give students time to reflect on challenging questions.

 Each student will consider and internalize challenges in a different way.
 They’ll connect to personal memories and knowledge to find relevance in a question.
 It’s a process the teacher is in a perfect position to guide their pupils through.